How to present a research paper in PPT: best practices

 11. Appendix (1 slide)

-The above outline is just a general guideline, so make sure to adjust it based on your specific research paper and the time allotted for the presentation.
+The above outline is just a general guideline.
+Make sure to adjust it based on your research paper and the time allotted for the presentation.

-Creating a PowerPoint presentation for a research paper involves several critical steps needed to convey your findings and engage your audience effectively, and these steps are as follows:
+A PPT presentation of a research paper takes several key steps to present your data and reach your audience effectively.
+The steps to make a PPT for research are as follows:

 Step 2.
 Define your key messages:

-• Identify the key points you want your audience to remember.
+- Identify the takeaways you want your audience to recall.

 Step 3.
 Design your research paper PPT presentation:

-• Opt for PowerPoint presentation services if slide design is not your strong side.
+- Opt for PowerPoint presentation services if slide design is not your strong suit.

 Step 4.
 Put content on slides: